msainsburydale/NeuralEstimators.jl/docs/src/advancedusage.md

 ## Backends

 [Flux.jl](https://fluxml.ai/Flux.jl/stable/) and [Lux.jl](https://lux.csail.mit.edu/stable/) are the primarily supported backends.
 These frameworks differ in a key way: Flux stores trainable parameters and states inside the network object, while Lux represents them explicitly as separate objects.
-[SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl) is also supported via the Lux interface (see [here](https://lux.csail.mit.edu/stable/api/Lux/interop#Lux-Models-to-Simple-Chains)), and optimised for small, fast networks on the CPU.

 Flux's stateful, object-oriented style will feel familiar to PyTorch users, while Lux's explicit, functional style will feel familiar to JAX/Flax users.

+[SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl), which is optimised for small, fast networks on the CPU, is also supported via the [Lux interface](https://lux.csail.mit.edu/stable/api/Lux/interop#Lux-Models-to-Simple-Chains).

 Despite these differences, the high-level API of NeuralEstimators.jl is largely consistent across backends, particularly with the convenience wrapper [`LuxEstimator`](@ref).
 The typical workflows are as follows: